johnowhitaker/personal_site/mini-projects/extrapolative_sampling.md

 ---
-title: Extrapolate All The Things: Small-To-Big Extrapolation For LLMs
+title: Extrapolate All The Things - Small-To-Big Extrapolation For LLMs
 date: 2025-04-11
 categories:
     - mini-projects